 The females will continue to spew honeydew as they mature towards egg production.
 Each female can produce more than 1,000 eggs, so populations can build rapidly.

 The 1st instar crawlers that hatch from the eggs migrate to the underside of leaves where they attach themselves to veins.
 They suck fluid from phloem vesicles and drip honeydew; it's a family business.

 A Host of Calico Problems

-Calico scale has a wide host range.
-In fact, few landscape trees in Ohio other than conifers are beyond the reach of this Asian native.
+Calico scale has a wide host range with few landscape trees in Ohio other than conifers remaining beyond the reach of this Asian native.
 Here is a partial A-to-Z list of possible hosts: buckeye, crabapple, dogwood, elm, hackberry, hawthorn, honeylocust, magnolia, maple, oak, pear, redbud, serviceberry, sweetgum, tuliptree, poplar, witchhazel, yellowwood, and Zelkova.

 The accumulated chronic stress caused by substantial sap loss coupled with other stress-inducing conditions may kill trees.
-So, the best first step in scale management is to resolve other issues that may affect overall tree health.
+Thus, the best first step in scale management is to resolve other issues that may affect overall tree health.
 I've frequently observed large, heavily infested honeylocusts that are planted in good sites showing no obvious symptoms.
 Just don't park your car beneath them.